 - A regular pentagon has 5 equal sides and all the interior angles measures to 108 degrees.

 A polygon with an irregular shape.
 It means the sides and angles of the polygon are not equal.

 - An isosceles triangle has only two of its sides equal, and the third side has a different measurement.

 In a convex polygon, the measure of the interior angle is less than 180 degrees.
 It is exactly opposite to the concave polygon.
 The vertices of a convex polygon are always outwards.

 Example: See the figure of an irregular hexagon, whose vertices are outwards.

 In a concave polygon, at least one angle measures more than 180 degrees.
 The vertices of a concave polygon are inwards as well as outwards.

-Trigons are polygons who has three sides.
+Trigons are polygons who have three sides.
 They are nothing but triangles.
-These trigons or triangles are further classified into different categories such as:
+These trigons or triangles are further classified into different categories, such as:

 - Scalene Triangle: All sides are unequal

 - Isosceles Triangle: Two sides are equal